MobiusSync/mobiussync.github.io/faq.markdown

               - Hit *Save*

       For more details on the *Files* app, see: <https://support.apple.com/en-us/HT206481>
+  - title: Syncing files in other apps' sandboxes
+    content: >
+      **This feature is currently EXPERIMENTAL.
+Please use at your own risk.
+Please make sure you have backups.**

+      As of v1.23.1, when adding a sync folder, you can use a *Pick External Folder* to sync a folder within another app's sandbox.
+You can navigate to choose a folder from any app which supports file storage under *On My iPhone* or *On My iPad*. iCloud is not currently supported.

+      Beware that as you are are modifying files within another app's sandbox, that app may not behave appropriately, and there is a chance data corrupton or data loss can occur.

+      We have a thread on Github to discuss successes (and failures?) with particular apps: <https://github.com/MobiusSync/MobiusSync/discussions/102>
   - title: Syncing my photos and videos
     content: >
       Because iOS manages photos and videos within the Photo Library, they are not accessible to Syncthing to synchronise directly as files.